-The question doesn’t seem to be up-to-date.
-But isn’t the answer supposed to be clear by now?
-At the very least, this technology has not only been since yesterday in the market and is also firmly established in the industry.
+The question seems a bit old-fashioned now.
+Indeed,haven’t we known the answer for ages?
+At the very least, it’s not like this technology just came onto the market yesterday: it’s firmly established in industry.
 What did the composer Robert Schumann once say?
 “There is no end to learning.”
-In the ‘century of light’ in which diode lasers also play a key role, a deeper examination of the basics and possible application fields of this technology is most appropriate.
-Starting today, we want to do this in a mini series.
+In the “century of light”, in which diode lasers also play a key role, it is certainly an appropriate to undertake a deeper examination of the basics and the possible fields of application for this technology.
+Starting today, we want to do this as part of a mini-series.

 So, what is a diode laser?
-Maybe we should start by taking a step back and ask: What is a laser in general?
-The answer begins with Albert Einstein who first defined the principle of stimulated emission in 1917.
-It states that an excited electron or molecule can deliver energy in the form of light.
-This stimulated emission is triggered by supplying energy to an ideally light amplifying material (the so-called laser-active material or medium) and thus bring it to a higher energy level (an energetically excited state).
-This energy supply is called ‘pumping’ in laser technology.
-When the excited electrons or molecules then fall back into their initial state, the previously absorbed energy will be delivered as a light beam.
-Today, the self-evidently used acronym LASER stands for exactly this phenomenon: Light Amplification by Stimulated Emission of Radiation.
+Maybe we should start by taking a step back and asking: what arelasers in general?
+The answer begins with Albert Einstein, who first defined the principle of stimulated emission in 1917.
+This principle states that an excited electron or molecule can deliver energy in the form of light.
+This stimulated emission is triggered by supplying energy to a light-amplifying material (the laser-active material or medium), ideally,and thus bring it to a higher energy level (an energetically excited state).
+This energy supply is called “pumping” in terms of laser technology.
+When the excited electrons or molecules then fall back into their initial state, the previously absorbed energy is delivered in the form of a light beam.
+Theacronym LASER, in common usage today, stands for exactly this phenomenon: Light Amplification by Stimulated Emission of Radiation.

-Which material is suitable as a laser-active medium?
-This can be a gas or gas mixture, a crystal or liquid.
-The expression ‘gas or solid-state laser’ has to do exactly with these material options and the resulting specifications of the laser.
+Which materialsare suitable for use as a laser-active medium?
+This can be a gas or gas mixture, a crystal, or a liquid.
+The expression “gas or solid-state laser” has to do with exactly these material options and the laser’s specifications that result from them.
 And as to the diode laser?
-Here, the laser-active material is a semiconductor, namely the laser diode.
-This was already developed in 1962, and it creates the laser light via small crystal plates that are supplied with stimulating energy from a power source; hence, it is pumped by electrical energy.
+In these lasers, the laser-active material is a semiconductor, namely, the laser diode.
+This was developed as far back as 1962, and it creates the laser light via small crystal plates that are supplied with stimulating energy from a power source; hence, it is pumped by electrical energy.

-Thus, the diode laser is a semiconductor laser which therefore defines a particular type of laser.
-However, at the beginning there was doubt whether you can do something productive with this laser or with any other laser for that matter.
-Even the US American physicist Theodore Maiman, who had constructed the first functioning laser in 1960 (a ruby laser, i.e. a solid-state laser), did not at first expect much from his invention, and merely considered it “a solution that is searching for its problem”.
-The laser diode was not valued any better.
-It was not until the laser technology was initially used industrially in 1969, namely for welding watch springs, did a rethink take place.
-Indeed, in the following decades laser diodes would go on to conquer important application fields in stage technology and consumer electronics.
+As a result, the diode laser is a semiconductor laser which, therefore, defines its own particular type of laser.
+However, when things started, there was doubt as to whether it was possible touse this laser, or any other laser, for that matter, in a productive manner.
+Even the US physicist Theodore Maiman, who constructed the first functioning laser in 1960 (a ruby laser, i.e., a solid-state laser), did not at first expect much from his invention, and merely considered it to be “a solution that is looking for a problem”.
+The laser diode was not valued any higher.
+It was not until laser technology was initially used industrially in 1969, namely for welding watch springs, that a rethink took place.
+Indeed, over the following decades, laser diodes would go on to conquer important fields of application in stage technology and consumer electronics.

-However, diode lasers not only prove themselves with their high output powers, but are also popular because of their high energy efficiency.
-With a socket output efficiency of about 50 percent, they achieve the best efficiency of all current laser types.
-And although a beam of hundreds of single emitters must be combined at the diode laser, the technology reaches even with respect to focusing very good values.
-Laserline’s diode lasers prove themselves with their high brilliance; in other words, they combine their high output powers with a high beam quality, i.e. an excellent focus-ability.
-With the beam parameter product – a physical parameter that provides information about the focus-ability of laser beams – they can attain excellent values of up to 4 mm·mrad.* Special concepts in the laser that were developed by Laserline have made this possible.
-Together with high-quality processing optics, with which the laser beam can be specifically formed, you receive a variable tool, because the laser beam not only meets the workpiece in its classical round form, but optionally also in its linear, rectangular or square form.
+However, diode lasers are not only a winning option because of their high output powers: they also popular because of their high energy efficiency.
+With a socket output efficiency of about 50 percent, they achieve the best efficiency of any laser types available at present.
+And although a beam of hundreds of single emitters needs to be combined in the diode laser, the technology even reaches very good values with respect to focusing.
+Laserline’s diode lasers prove themselves with their high brilliance; in other words, they combine their high output powers to generate a high beam quality, i.e., an excellent focus ability.
+As far as the beam parameter product – a physical parameter that provides information about the focus ability of laser beams – goes, they can attain excellent values of up to 4 mm•mrad.* Special laser concepts that were developed by Laserline have made this possible.
+Together with high-quality processing optic, which can be used to form the laser beam in a targeted manner, this laser represents a versatiletool: the laser beam does not only strike the workpiece in its traditional round form –it can also do so in a linear, rectangular or square shape.

-With their high output powers, brilliance, and excellent energy efficiency, diode lasers are suitable for numerous applications.
+With their high output powers, brilliance, and excellent energy efficiency, diode lasers are suitable for an array of applications.
 The emphasis here is on the joining, heat treatment or cladding of metals.
-However, plastics or print products are also processed with the help of diode lasers.
+However, plastics or print products can also be processed with the help of diode lasers.
 Need more details?
-Please take a look at the next part of our series, where we will talk about applications and branches.
-But if you can hardly wait, feel free to browse our website already.
-On our application site, you will find numerous practical examples.
+Please take a look at the next part of our series, where we will talk about applications and sectors.
+But if you can hardly wait, feel free to browse our website right now: our application site is home toa plethora of practical examples.

-*With the beam parameter product, the tightest cross section (beam waist; in millimeters/mm) and half opening angle (beam expansion; in milliradians/mrad) of the laser beam are multiplied by each other.
-The lower the product, the higher the focus-ability, and hence better beam quality.
+*For the beam parameter product, the tightest cross section (beam waist; in millimeters/mm) and half-opening angle (beam expansion; in milliradians/mrad) of the laser beam are multiplied by each other.
+The lower the product, the higher the focus ability, and hence, the better the beam quality.